 The Artifact release date is November 28, 2018.
 It will cost $20, which suggests that the game will be a final build, although who can really tell in this age of early access.

 That $20 purchase will get you a total of 228 cards (280 unique cards will be available at launch), though, naturally, not all of your 228 will be unique.
 You’ll get two base decks, each containing five heroes, nine items, and 40 additional cards.
 Ten booster packs will also be included, each containing 12 random cards, with every pack guaranteeing at least one rare.
 Further booster packs will be available for $2 each.

-Valve are currently testing the game in closed beta “with a mix of TCG pros and industry”, and at a recent press event declared that Artifact would see a public release in 2018.
-And, true to their word, November 28, 2018 is indeed in 2018.
+Valve is currently testing the game in closed beta “with a mix of TCG pros and industry,” and at a recent press event declared that Artifact would see a public release in 2018.
+And, true to its word, November 28, 2018 is indeed in 2018.
 There will also be an Artifact tournament in Q1 2019, with a first prize of $1 million.

 Artifact: The Dota Card Game trailer